hook (Python API)¶

 Uninstall removes the assets previously installed by the hook, based on the registry record.

-from brkraw.apps import hook
+from brkraw.api import hook_manager as hook

-name, removed = hook.uninstall_hook("my-hook-package")
+name, removed, module_missing = hook.uninstall_hook("my-hook-package")

 print(name)